Pastry Chef Alison Reed ’04, Baking from the Heart

 Alison enrolled in some cooking classes at the local community college to get her feet wet.
 “I started doing some research into cooking schools but most only offered certificates.
 I wanted a degree,” she says.
 “I looked into The Culinary Institute of America and arranged a visit to the campus.
 I was impressed with the school and thought the program was a good fit for me.”

 Indeed it was.
 “The CIA was an amazing experience, especially meeting the chef-instructors from all over the world and working in the Apple Pie Bakery Café,” she says.
-“Probably my greatest experience was my externship at Farallon in San Francisco with Pastry Chef Emily Luchetti.
+“Probably my greatest experience was my internship at Farallon in San Francisco with Pastry Chef Emily Luchetti.
 She was such an inspiration and has since become a mentor.
 I have all of Emily’s books, my favorite of which is Passion for Desserts.”

 After graduation, Alison moved to Washington, DC to work at the Indian fusion restaurant Indebleu before moving on to the Mandarin Oriental Hotel for a two-year stint.
 Ready to expand her repertoire, Alison became the pastry chef at Café Saint-Ex, where she worked for five years.
 In January 2011, she was hired as pastry chef at Ripple, the 120-seat modern American restaurant in the Cleveland Park section of the city.
 A year later the business expanded next door with a gourmet market called Sugar Magnolia.